tal-z/PoemBot/README.md

 # WriterBot

 ## About
 This repo is for files related to composing poems by algorithm.
 And now for posting them to twitter.
+You can post to writerbot yourself, by visiting the (WriterBot controller on my website)[https://talzaken.pythonanywhere.com/writerbot].

 ## Guide
 #### SentenceWriter.py: